edspencer/bragdoc-ai/research/Brag-Documents-Benefits.md

 In an era where professional agility and self-directed career management are paramount, brag documents offer a simple yet effective means to ensure your achievements are recognized and valued.
 By taking the time to document and reflect on your contributions, you not only prepare yourself for opportunities but also engage in meaningful self-development.

-Embrace the practice of maintaining a brag document, and consider how innovative solutions like Brag.ai could further support your professional journey.
+Embrace the practice of maintaining a brag document, and consider how innovative solutions like bragdoc.ai could further support your professional journey.